 a) A Network Slice as a Service (NSaaS) is provided to CSC-A by CSP-A. Unlike the communication service delivered to end customers, in NSaaS, the offered service is the actual network slice.

 b) CSC-A can use the network slice obtained from CSP-A to support own Communication Services or may add additional network functions to the obtained NSaaS and offer the resulting combination as a new network slice to CSP-B. In this case, CSC-A plays the role of NOP-B and builds his own network.
-The network slice obtained by CSC-A from CSP-A becomes a "building block" or an network slice subnet of CSC-A in its role of NOP-B. The NOP-B (a.k.a.
+The network slice obtained by CSC-A from CSP-A becomes a "building block" or a network slice subnet of CSC-A in its role of NOP-B. The NOP-B (a.k.a.
 CSC-A) combines this network slice subnet with other network slice subnets and offers the new network slice subnet as network slice to CSP-B.

 c) CSP-B can use the network slice obtained from CSC-A / NOP-B to deliver communication services to its end customers (as CSC-B).